 A cable bus system is easy to maintain unlike non-segregated phase bus duct systems that do not have space heaters, splices, and connections to re-torque.
 They are supplied in corrosion-resistant aluminum housing and may utilize stainless steel hardware to extend the service life of the system.
 A good cable bus system can last for a very long time without any problems because of its quality construction materials and ability to withstand large momentary short circuit.

 Cable bus systems are designed to operate in the harshest environment.
-It does not require heater strips or thermostats since the enclosure is well ventilated, thus results in lesser failures.
+It does not require heater strips or thermostats since the enclosure is well ventilated, thus results in fewer failures.
 The use of a reliable wire management system allows for a simpler and safer installation.
-A cable bus system can be very useful in delivering electric current to power outlets, lighting fixtures, and HVAC equipment in your home or office.
+A cable bus system can be very useful in delivering electric current to power outlets, lighting fixtures, and HVAC equipment in your building or business.